-Hamish works as a local tour guide and as a chef on board a boat in the Marlborough Sounds.
-Angie has been a Montessori teacher for the last 10 years.
+Hamish works part-time as a freelance local tour guide, and Angie has been a Montessori teacher for the last ten years.
 We both love golf, cycling and keeping fit.
-Hamish is a keen sea and freshwater fisherman, and particularly loves being so close to the Wairau River (1.5 kilometres).
+Hamish is a keen sea and freshwater fisherman, and particularly loves being so close to the Wairau River.

-We ran our own successful Blenheim-based cake and gateau business, Truly Scrumptious, for 10 years.
-Bringing up our 2 lovely children, Hannah and Arun, meant a change in priorities.
-We then spent over 6 years looking for the right building - with heaps of character and that ‘wow’ factor.
+Before Dartington Barn we ran our own successful Blenheim-based cake and gateau business, Truly Scrumptious, for ten years – hence the development of our delicious Florentines business.
+Bringing up our two lovely children, Hannah and Arun, meant a change in priorities. we then spent over six years looking for the right building – one with heaps of character and that ‘wow’ factor.

 We’ve both had careers as professional chefs and we love our food!
 Marlborough is famous firstly for its stunning Sauvignon Blanc and Pinot Noir wine, but also for its quinnat salmon and greenshell mussels which are reared in the pristine waters of the Marlborough Sounds.

-The Marlborough cornucopia of great produce includes saffron, honey, wild game and more fruit and vegetables than you can throw a stick at.
-You’ll find hand crafted cheeses, locally grown nuts, scallops, crayfish, oysters, olive oils and we have a couple of superb Dutch bakers in the region.
+We just love the Marlborough cornucopia of great produce which includes saffron, honey, wild game and more fruit and vegetables than you can throw a stick at.
+You’ll find hand crafted cheeses, locally grown nuts, scallops, crayfish, oysters, olive oils here and we have a couple of superb Dutch bakers in the region.

 In our gourmet masterclass we share our passion for food and for local produce.